Winter in West Palm Beach – Things to Do

 10 West Palm Beach Things to Do That are Just More Fun in the Winter

 Sunny and 74…that’s a typical winter day in West Palm Beach, and winter is the perfect time to enjoy this slice of paradise.

 1. Go Shopping

 This is the time of the year to enjoy our outdoor shopping areas filled with boutiques and blooming with bougainvillea.
 What are you waiting for?
 Put on your shopping shoes and discover why USA Today and Conde Nast consistently rate us one of the best destinations for shopaholics.
 A few of our favorite shopping areas…

 South Dixie – Home of Antique Row Art & Design District with over 40 antique shops and boutiques.
-Don’t miss HIVE, Eccentricities, Paula Roemer Antiques, City Girl Consignment, Coastal Girls and Floral Emporium.
+Don’t miss Nomad, HIVE, Eccentricities, Paula Roemer Antiques, City Girl Consignment and Floral Emporium.

 Rosemary Square (formerly City Place) – If you prefer chain stores like Anthropologie and Restoration Hardware…head to Rosemary Square.
 Our Restoration Hardware is a flagship store with an amazing cafe on the rooftop!
 Along with these favorite stores, you’ll find restaurants and live entertainment in a beautiful open-air setting.
 If you’re in need of souvenirs, don’t miss this fun shop – Life in Palm Beach.